ca1o19c/ca1o19c/README.md

 <!--
 **caiocichetti/caiocichetti** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

-## I´m Caio, student of Computer Engineering and works in the IT Infrastructure area!
+## I´m Caio, student of Computer Engineering!
 ### Dev in his spare time!

 ### 🌐 Networking